akritid/jot/README.md

 The idea for `jot` comes from an early implementation of multiline editing with Readline by [Colm MacCárthaigh](https://github.com/colmmacc) in the `c-hey` tool.

-This version of `jot` was written using GPT-4 by Periklis Akritidis, through iterative code reviews on a single-file implementation.
+This version of `jot` was written using an LLM by Periklis Akritidis, through iterative code reviews on a single-file implementation.

 ## Reporting Bugs

 Report bugs to [jot-bugs@akritidis.org](mailto:jot-bugs@akritidis.org).